 - g.
 Sun Life Asset Management Company, Inc. (SLAMC) declared cash dividends on March 4, 2021 amounting to P100,000,000 which was paid on April 12, 2021.
 On December 9, 2021 SLAMC declared another cash dividends amounting to P320,000,000, as presented under Note 18.
-The dividends was paid on January 28, 2022. - h.
+The dividends was paid on January 28, 2022.
+On March 4, 2022, SLAMC declared another cash dividends amounting to P100,000,000 which was paid on March 22, 2022. - h.
 Sale and purchase of investments pertain to buying and selling of the same security between portfolios of two separate affiliated legal entities and whose assets are managed by the same Portfolio Managers.
 Portfolio Managers determine that this is appropriate and in the best interest of certain portfolios and ensure that the trade will be executed in a manner that is fair and equitable to the involved parties involved. - i.
 The Company donates a portion of its net profit to Sun Life Financial Philippines Foundation, Inc. for the achievement of its purposes and objectives. - j.
 All outstanding balances will be settled in cash.